nico142857/tara_regulation/README.md

 # tara_regulation
-A novel approach to understand genomic regulation through metaG
+A novel approach to quantify and understand genomic regulation through metaG